 Meeting time and schedule

-Meet at 7.30am at Hampstead Tube (Northern Line) for a 7.45 start (we gather at the Gail's down from the Tube).
-We jog across to the Highgate Ponds (20 minutes) for a 8am swim.
+We meet at around 7am at Hampstead Tube environs, usually just down from the Tube opposite Gail's bakery.
+We set off promptly as it get's light - usually around 7.15to 7:30am We jog across to the Highgate Ponds (20 minutes) for a 8am swim.
 Then it's around 9.30am at The Serpentine and finish at Brockwell at 11.30am ish.